 6. At the time of renewal 10 percent of the licensees will be audited to ensure that the continuing education requirement is being met.
-Licensees audited will be requested by letter to submit documentation as specified in §3503.B of their continuing education hours.
+Licensees audited will be notified as specified in §3503.B of their continuing education hours.

 7. Licensees will be asked in the renewal application to note any changes in areas of expertise.
 The advisory committee, at its discretion, may require the licensee to present satisfactory documentation supporting these changes.